Mrs Clinton gave the graduation address at a ceremony to mark the 600th anniversary of the founding of St Andrews University.

 "We have honoured some of the great advocates here today who have spoken out courageously for women's rights, gay rights and religious understanding, showing us that our communities and institutions are strongest when equality and opportunity are open to all people and freedom of conscience is respected.

-Mrs Clinton was conferred with a doctor of laws degree in recognition of her achievements as a politician and diplomat.
+Mrs Clinton, who arrived in the Fife coastal town yesterday, was conferred with a doctor of laws degree in recognition of her achievements as a politician and diplomat.

 She received the doctorate from the veteran Liberal Democrat politician and chancellor of St Andrews, Sir Menzies Campbell.